medplum/medplum/packages/docs/docs/fhir-datastore/migration/convert-to-fhir.md

 By following this pattern, you can extend the migration process to handle more complex data structures and relationships while maintaining the integrity and traceability of your source data.

+Next, we'll talk about how to **integrate this conversion code into data migration pipelines.**